ErfanRasti/arch-setup/docs/05_secure_boot/secure_boot.md

    sudo systemctl reboot --firmware-setup
    ```

    It will bring the `uefi`.
-First make sure secure boot is disabled (probably it is because Arch Linux doesn't support secure boot natively).
+First, make sure secure boot is disabled (probably it is because Arch Linux doesn't support secure boot natively).
 Now you should look for _Reset to Setup Mode_ option.
    Mine was under Security tab:

    `Security > Secure Boot = Disabled`